PerlStalker/scripture-feed/README.md

 scripture-feed
 ==============

-Creates a feed that be added to an RSS reader for daily scripture study.
+Creates a feed that can be added to an RSS reader for daily scripture study.

 Requires a copy of version 3.0 of the scriptures database from [The Mormon Documentation Project](http://scriptures.nephi.org/).
 The